 - Use of results stage: The degree program or unit works with OAAA and its respective vice president to review and discuss the self-study and reviewers’ findings to develop a final action plan that includes a timelines and a budget.

 In order to inform the entire FIT community about the assessment, executive summaries and final action plans are posted on MyFit.
-FIT community members can access executive summaries and final action plans for all Academic Program Reviews and Administrative Reviews conducted at FIT since 2012.
+FIT community members can access executive summaries and final action plans for recent Academic Program Reviews and Administrative Reviews.

 Academic Program Review vs. Annual Assessment of Program Learning Outcomes